ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

   * 20% of the license revenue for @@name Express Edition
   * 12% of the license revenue for other @@name products
 * 1 (one) Test + 1 (one) Demo + 3 (three) Model @@name instances
-* Direct marketing opportunity for enterprise clients
+* Direct marketing opportunity for enterprise clients (note that commissions may apply - [see more](#direct-marketing-opportunity)).

 ## Partnership Levels Comparison

- The table below provides an overview of the different requirements and benefits for each tier of the partner program.
+ The follwoing table provides a comparison between the requirements and benefits for the various tiers of partnership with ERP.net.

+ It will help you better understand your journey through the ERP.net partner program.

 |**Requirements**|**[Registered Partner](#registered-partner)**|**[Express Partner](#express-partner)**|**[Silver Partner](#silver-partner)**|**[Gold Partner](#gold-partner)**|
 |:----|:----|:----|:----|:----|